muratk5n/thirdwave/en/README.md

 ---

 MHI has tech for pure NH3 based power plants too.
-With some coal, or completely without it, there are options.
+So many options.. with some coal, or completely without coal..
+That's what a solid base tech gives us.

 H2 View: "Mitsubishi Heavy Industries (MHI) is set to conduct a feasibility study for the introduction of ammonia co-firing at a